kimmykokonut/GardenGuardian/README.md

 ### Known Issues/Bugs:

-* Currently missing UI.
+* When creating garden, name and size properties are not being set, but the quantity is

-* Functionality not fully functioning.
+* UI not fully functioning

 ### License
 MIT License